Azure-Samples/media-services-3rdparty-player-samples/setup/README.md

 ### upload-samples.ps1

 #### What this script does
-1. Enables the storage account specified in `config.json` file to host static website.
+1. Enables the storage account specified in `config.json` file to host static website
-2. Uploads to the blob storage the files in the path indicated in the `config.json`.
+2. Uploads to the blob storage the samples
 3. Prints the URL to access the static website.
 4. Extracts license URLs from manifest.
 To extract them, it performs the following steps:
    - Downloads the DASH DRM protected manifest from the generated URL